 Anyone who knows or believes that any director, officer, employee, consultant or other individual representing the Company has engaged or is engaging in conduct related to the Company that violates applicable law, this Code, or any other code or practice standard applicable to such an individual, should report this information to his or her supervisor, anyone in their supervisory chain of command or the General Counsel in person or by sending a letter or other writing to the Company's principal executive offices to the attention of the employee's supervisor or the General Counsel.
-You may choose to remain anonymous in reporting any possible violation of this Code.
+You may choose to remain anonymous in reporting any possible violation of this Code (see the Whistleblower Policy for procedures to raise concerns anonymously).
 Any supervisor who receives a report of a violation of this Code must immediately inform the General Counsel.